Application Whitelisting: What You Need to Know

-A step to prevent malicious attacks with Application Whitelisting
+A step to prevent malicious attack with Application Whitelisting

 As a cybersecurity strategy, whitelisting allows users to only use programs, applications, and websites on computers based on what administrators have explicitly allowed in advance.